Download the Fact Sheet (Updated 2015)

 Immigrants, Latinos, and Asians account for a significant share of the population and economy in Montana.
 Immigrants (the foreign-born) make up 2% of the state’s population, and almost half of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 2.7% of registered voters in the state.
-Immigrants are not only important to the state’s economy as workers, but also account for tens of million of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $749 million in consumer purchasing power, and the businesses they own had sales and receipts of more than $300 million and employed more than 4,000 people at last count.
-At a time when the economy is still recovering, Montana can ill-afford to alienate a significant component of its labor force, tax base, and business community.
+“New Americans”—immigrants and the children of immigrants—account for 1.9% of registered voters in the state.
+Immigrants are not only important to the state’s economy as workers, but also account for tens of millions of dollars in tax revenue and consumer purchasing power.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $973 million in consumer purchasing power, and the businesses they own had sales and receipts of more than $300 million and employed more than 4,000 people at last count.
+As the economy continues to grow, Montana can ill-afford to alienate a significant component of its labor force, tax base, and business community.

 Immigrants and their children are significant shares of Montana’s population and electorate.

-- 2.7% (or 13,937) of registered voters in Montana were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 1.9% (or 10,532) of registered voters in Montana were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council .

 - In Montana, 97.6% of children with immigrant parents were U.S. citizens in 2009 , according to data from the Urban Institute.

 - In 2009 , 99.5% of children in Latino families in Montana were U.S. citizens.

 Immigrant, Latino, and Asian entrepreneurs and consumers add millions of dollars and thousands of jobs to Montana’s economy.